watson-developer-cloud/swift-playgrounds/README.md

 A template for this file is available in `Sources/WatsonCredentialsExample.swift`.
 2. Add credentials to `WatsonCredentials.swift` for the services you plan to use in the playground.

+## Troubleshooting
+When attempting to run a playground, you may encounter an error saying that Xcode is unable to find the framework being imported, even if the framework has already been built.
+Here is the workaround to this issue:

+1. Comment out the entire `Helpers.swift` file under the `Sources` directory for the service being tested.
+2. Build the Watson framework (select the scheme in the Xcode scheme picker and type `Cmd-B`)
+3. Uncomment the `Helpers.swift` file.
+4. Run the playground

 ## License

 This project is licensed under Apache 2.0.
 Full license text is in [LICENSE][LICENSE].